 We ate in the bar on our first night thanks to our late arrival, we just wanted to unpack and relax for a day of exploring the next day.
 We opted for a 5 course tasting ‘street’ menu – they had a little cabin aside the pool which was cooking dishes up fresh, the menu was limited with only two or three options for each course, but even me as a quite a picky eater managed to find something that sounded amazing for every course, and it did taste amazing too.
 This was our most expensive meal of our whole trip which with cocktails was around £55, but for 5 courses each and a few cocktails, I think you’ll probably agree that’s very reasonable.

-The Breakfast area is down a set of stairs and overlooks a gorgeous pond filled with fish, with a waterfall at the side.
+The Breakfast area within the Como Uma Ubud Hotel was down a set of stairs and overlooks a gorgeous pond filled with fish, with a waterfall at the side.
 It was quite often raining heavily during our breakfast, but it was a peaceful place to watch the rain and enjoy a lovely view.
 Breakfast was table serviced for anything hot, including toast – which was quite nice, there was an array of fruits, juices, yoghurts and pastries aside, with a gorgeous a la carte breakfast menu, which had everything from pancakes and french toast, to their own ‘Como’ Full English – which saw traditional bacon swapped out for pork belly!
 It was a daily dilemma to decide just what we wanted to have.

-As part of our stay as a honeymoon offer, we had a free meal at the attached Italian Restaurant which we went to one lunch time after we had done the Campurhan Ridge Walk (pre planned pool afternoon).
-I’ll admit I wasn’t expecting much – free meal, and Italian restaurant in Indonesia, sounds dubious right.
+As part of our stay as a honeymoon offer, we had a free meal at the attached Italian Restaurant which we went to one lunchtime after we had done the Campurhan Ridge Walk (pre-planned pool afternoon).
+I’ll admit I wasn’t expecting much – free meal, and an Italian restaurant in Indonesia sounds dubious right.
 But my gosh that meal rivalled meals we had in Italy in Milan last year.
-We had Three Courses each and ended up having, to take some of our main away with us (which made a great leftovers camped out in our room in the evening), for fear we wouldn’t have made it through our pudding.
+We had Three Courses each and ended up having, to take some of our main away with us (which made great leftovers camped out in our room in the evening), for fear we wouldn’t have made it through our pudding.

-Staff at this hotel couldn’t do enough for you, they were helpful in helping us plan the best way to go for our ridge walk, free shuttles to the centre of Ubud – and when we asked if they could call us a taxi to somewhere out the way they would offer to take us themselves in the shuttle.
+Staff at the Como Uma Ubud Hotel couldn’t do enough for you, they were helpful in helping us plan the best way to go for our ridge walk, free shuttles to the centre of Ubud – and when we asked if they could call us a taxi to somewhere out the way they would offer to take us themselves in the shuttle.

-So would I stay there again?
-Despite the fact it’s super pricey, I actually would stay there again – everything about this hotel was flawless, service, food, rooms all were perfection.
+So would I stay at the Como Uma Ubud Hotel again?
+Despite the fact it’s super pricey, I actually would stay there again – everything about the Como Uma Ubud Hote was flawless, service, food, rooms all were perfection.
 I loved the fact that this was a small hotel and it wasn’t very busy, there were children around, but the fact it’s not got a ‘fun’ pool and kids entertainment on tap meant it was a peaceful place for adults.